 Key differences at a glance

-Both Relay.app and Make have invested heavily in AI, but the experience is starkly different.
+Both Relay.app and Make have invested heavily in AI, but the experience is very different.
 Relay.app makes working with AI effortless:

 All the best AI models (OpenAI, Anthropic, Gemini, and more) are built in and run on Relay.app's AI credits, no API keys needed

-You can just chat with the Relay.app Agent to create, edit, improve, and analyze workflows
+You can chat with the Relay.app Agent to create, edit, improve, and analyze workflows using plain language

-Human-in-the-loop checkpoints let you review AI's work before things go to customers or databases
+Human-in-the-loop checkpoints let you review AI outputs before anything reaches customers or databases

-Every workflow has a simple visual representation so you can see exactly what will happen every time it runs
+Every workflow has a simple visual representation so you can see exactly what will happen each time it runs

-It has 400+ pre-built AI app integrations including OpenAI, DeepSeek, and Perplexity, but you'll need to manage your own API keys per model
+400+ pre-built AI app integrations including OpenAI, DeepSeek, and Perplexity, but you manage your own API keys per model

 Bottom line: If you want AI that works seamlessly out of the box with built-in safety rails, Relay.app wins.
-If you're technical and like a visual canvas to see AI agent reasons and routes decisions, you'll probably prefer Make.
+If you're technical and want a visual canvas to inspect how an AI agent reasons and routes decisions, Make is worth a look.

-Ease of use is where the gap is widest.
+This is where the gap is widest.
 Relay.app is built for non-technical users who've struggled with tools like Zapier and Make.
 You can chat with the Relay.app Agent in natural language to build workflows, and the visual builder shows you exactly what will happen when they run.
-With Relay.app, most people can get from an idea to useful, working, reliable workflow in minutes.
+Most people can go from an idea to a working, reliable workflow in minutes.

 Make is powerful but has a steep learning curve.
 Concepts like Routers, Iterators, and Aggregators take real investment to learn.
-Most new users need 10โ20 hours before they're comfortable.
+Most new users need 10 to 20 hours before they're comfortable.
 The canvas-based editor is great for debugging complex logic, but it can overwhelm people who just want to get something running quickly.

-Relay.app has a great free plan to get you started.
-All plans include free test runs so you can validate workflows before you set them live.
+Relay.app has a generous free plan to get you started.
+All plans include free test runs so you can validate workflows before they go live.

 Free: 200 automation steps + 500 AI credits/month